Geometry of Pseudodifferential algebra bundles and Fourier Integral Operators: Introduction

 Paycha and Rosenberg (cf. \cite{Paycha-Rosenberg,Paycha}) and others have considered what amounts to a special case of this general notion of a bundle of pseudodifferential operators in which the structure group is required to be the group of invertible pseudodifferential operators.
 So in this case the Dixmier-Douady invariant is trivial and there is a bundle of Fr\'echet spaces on which the pseudodifferential operators act fibrewise.

 In outline the content of this paper is as follows.
-In section \ref{sect:der} the Lie agebra of derivations of the filtered algebra of all $\Psi^\bbZ(Z; V)$ is studied.
-From this, in section \ref{FormDer} the structure of Lie agebra of derivations of the graded $\star$-algebra of formal pseudodifferential operators $\Psi^\bbZ(Z; V)/ \Psi^{-\infty}(Z: V)$ is deduced; in both cases, there are non-trivial outer derivations but in the formal case the algebra is generally larger.
-Section~\ref{sect:aut} is devoted to the study of the Fr\'echet Lie groups of automorphisms of both the graded $\star$-algebra of formal pseudodifferential operators and the filtered algebra of all pseudodifferential operators; again there are non-trivial outer automorphisms.
+In section \ref{sect:der} the Lie algebra of derivations of the filtered algebra of all $\Psi^\bbZ(Z; V)$ is studied, and the Hochschild cohomology of $\Psi^\bbZ(Z; V)$ is computed.
+From this, in section \ref{FormDer} the structure of the Lie algebra of derivations of the filtered $\star$-algebra of formal pseudodifferential operators $\Psi^\bbZ(Z; V)/ \Psi^{-\infty}(Z; V)$ is deduced; in both cases, there are non-trivial outer derivations but in the formal case the algebra is generally larger.
+Section~\ref{sect:aut} is devoted to the study of the Fr\'echet Lie groups of automorphisms of both the filtered $\star$-algebra of formal pseudodifferential operators and the filtered algebra of all pseudodifferential operators; again there are non-trivial outer automorphisms.
 In Section~\ref{Sect:GFIO} the topologies on the groups of invertible pseudodifferential and Fourier integral operator are examined with some additional constructions relegated to an appendix.
-The main object of study here, the notion of a filtered algebra bundle of pseudodifferential over a smooth manifold $X$ is introduced in Section~\ref{sect:pdobundle}.
+The main object of study here, the notion of a filtered algebra bundle of pseudodifferential over a smooth manifold $X$ is introduced in Section~\ref{sect:pdobundle}, as well as the existence of twisted (fibre) cosphere bundles that are not (fibre) cosphere bundles of fibre bundles.
 In section \ref{CentralextFIO}, a connection on the central extension \eqref{centralext} is described with curvature computed in terms of the residue trace of Guillemin and Wodzicki.
-Section~\ref{sect:FIODD} contains the analysis of the principal bundle of trivializations of a filtered algebra bundle of pseudodifferential and the image in deRham cohomology of the Dixmier-Douady class is computed.
+Section~\ref{sect:FIODD} contains the analysis of the principal bundle of trivializations of a filtered algebra bundle of pseudodifferential operatorsand the image in deRham cohomology of the Dixmier-Douady class is computed.
 Finally several examples with non-torsion Dixmier-Douady class are given in Section~\ref{sect:examples}.
+The appendices contain basic results on the group of (projective) invertible Fourier integral operators and their homotopy groups in low dimensions.
+We use these results to show that there are infinitely many topologically distinct principal $ \PGL(\cF^0(\Sigma_g))$ bundles over $S^n,\, n\ge 2$ that are purely infinite dimensional, and not arising from any fibre bundles over $S^n,\, n\ge 2$ with typical fibre $\Sigma_g, \, g\ge 2$.
+In Appendix \ref{secappCb}, we study the construction of pseudodifferential algebra bundles over locally symmetric spaces and relate them to factors of automorphy and relate their Dixmier-Douady invariant to these.